ken-okabe/functional-self-awareness-2024-07-03/README.md

 console.log(factorial(5)); // 120
 console.log(factorial(3)); // 6
 ```

-Certainly.
-I'll provide the explanation of the code in English.

 This code demonstrates how to implement recursion using higher-order functions in JavaScript.
 Here's a breakdown of each part: